-To see difficulty how God sees it, we need Bible verses for hard times we can hold on to.
-We asked a few members of our staff at Deep Spirituality for their favorite biblical characters who trusted God in the midst of difficulty, and came up with 7 examples in the Bible of trusting God in difficult times to inspire you.
+To see difficulty the way God does, we need Bible verses for hard times we can hold on to.
+We asked a few members of our staff at Deep Spirituality for their favorite biblical characters who trusted God in the midst of difficulty and came up with 7 examples in the Bible of trusting God in difficult times to inspire you.

 Table of Contents